TimAspesberro/Text-Editor/README.md

 WHEN I deploy to Heroku
 THEN I should have proper build scripts for a webpack application

+## Description
+This project is a text editor that runs in the browser.
+It is a single page application following the Progressive Web Application standards.
+It will also have a function that allows the program to be run offline.

 ## Links
 Github: https://github.com/TimAspesberro/Text-Editor